-In addition to its role as a primary economic driver, commissioners recognize tourism and recreational opportunities contribute to business relocation decisions and other economic development opportunities and are supportive of programs and opportunities equipping counties to further economic development tourism and sustainable economies recreational opportunities in their communities.
+In addition to its role as a primary economic driver, commissioners recognize tourism and recreational opportunities contribute to business relocation decisions and other economic development opportunities.
+Therefore, CCI is supportive of programs and opportunities equipping counties to further sustainable economic development, tourism, and recreational opportunities in their communities.
 Examples include enterprise zones, business incentives and credits, development grants and programs, appropriately trained employees, economic development councils, and educational opportunities.